-None of the market leaders in technology was the first movers.
+None of the market leaders in technology were the first movers.

 Pioneers are always less profitable than No 2 or No 3

-You need to understand that cost of imitation is 60 % of innovation.
+You need to understand that the cost of imitation is 60 % of innovation.

 “Smart companies use imitation to gain a strategic edge.